OFFLINE-GmbH/laravel-local-cache/README.md

 ## Use it

 To cache a file use the `getCachedHtml` method.
 The file will be downloaded and stored to disk.
-The method returns the local url for your file.
+The method returns the local URL for your file.

     $string = 'http://www.offlinegmbh.ch/file.jpg';

     // returns http://yoursite/cache/{hash}
     var_dump(LocalCache::getCachedHtml($string));

-By default, a `/cache/{hash}` route is generated which serves the files contents with the correct mime type.
+By default, a `/cache/{hash}` route is generated which serves the file's contents with the correct mime type.
 To change the route, edit the `route` setting in `config/localcache.php`.

-The `getCachedHtml` method works with any string that contains URLs.
+The `getCachedHtml` method works with any string that contains any number of URLs.
 It extracts and replaces the links accordingly.

     $string = '<p>http://www.offlinegmbh.ch/file.jpg</p><p>http://www.offlinegmbh.ch/file2.jpg</p>';